 Despite this update I’m not actually hiding in my room working on my novel for the whole of this year!
 Here’s a bunch of appearances I’ll be doing in the coming months: London Book Fair (14-16 March) I’ll be hanging around at the Fixi London booth at London Book Fair this year — konon being […]

-Being an itemised list of disagreements - 7 months ago
+Being an itemised list of disagreements - one year ago

 This is a post inspired by Likhain‘s Letter to Apex Editors Re: The Intersectional SFF Roundtable.1 CONTENTS Introduction: Why I am making this post The facts as I saw them: An account of various encounters, direct and indirect, with RH/BS and her associates Commentary: Speaking of opinions … Conclusion Footnotes INTRODUCTION: Why I am making […]

-Never enough for both - 7 months ago
+Never enough for both - one year ago

 I was thinking this morning about what it must be like to be my husband: a white English person who has never had his right to be in the country of his birth questioned.
 Within living memory, his family has probably never asked themselves: what happens if this country becomes no longer safe for us? […]